-Our favourite Danios to keep are the Zebra Danio, and the Giant Danio.
+Our favorite Danios to keep are the Zebra Danio and the Giant Danio.

 A perfect fish for the community tank.
-Platies are a very peaceful fish which will live peacefully with any other non aggressive fish.
-There are lots of varieties to choose from, and they come with a variety of different colours, as a result of selective breeding.
+Platies are very peaceful fish that will live peacefully with any other non-aggressive fish.
+There are lots of varieties to choose from and they come in a variety of different colors, as a result of selective breeding.

 Platies are not picky when it comes to diet.
 They will eat any type of flake foods, as well as most frozen live foods.

-Originating from the tropical region of Southeast Asia, the Kuhli loach is an eel like fish which, because of it’s size, ability to adapt to water changes, and the fact that it is peaceful, has made it’s way into our list of best freshwater fish.
+Originating from the tropical region of Southeast Asia, the Kuhli Loach is an eel-like fish that has made its way into our list of best freshwater fish because of its size, ability to adapt to water changes, and its peacefulness.

 Being a bottom feeder, the Kuhli Loach will eat just about any spare food that has dropped to the bottom of the tank, including live foods such as worms and shrimp.
 The bulk of their diet should be general fish pellets.